mziz/RTTL_arduino/README.md

 This repository includes code to parse an RTTTL string into buffers of note frequencies and durations.
 It can then be used in conjunction with e.g. the [Tone library](https://github.com/daniel-centore/arduino-tone-library).

+**How does this differ from the [PlayRtttl library](https://www.arduino.cc/reference/en/libraries/playrtttl/)?**

+The PlayRTTTL library includes code to output signals on Arduino pins to play the RTTTL songs, and also includes many song presets.

+This repository is a lot more lightweight, only having functionality to convert RTTTL to buffers of frequencies/durations.
+This is because it is intended to be used in conjunction with an educational lab in an embedded systems class, where students read a microcontroller datasheet to configure their own clock peripherals to play tones.

+**Where can I find RTTTL-formatted songs?**

 Examples of RTTTL-formatted songs can be found [here](http://www.cellringtones.com/)

 ## Usage